hyperledger/fabric-sdk-java/README.md

  section to be true.
 The `signed-by` references an identity in the identities section.

 ### Channel creation artifacts
-Channel configuration files and orderer bootstrap files ( see directory _src/test/fixture/sdkintegration/e2e-2Orgs/channel_ ) are needed when creating a new channel.
+Channel configuration files and orderer bootstrap files ( see directory _src/test/fixture/sdkintegration/e2e-2Orgs_ ) are needed when creating a new channel.
 This is created with the Hyperledger Fabric `configtxgen` tool.
+This must be run after `cryptogen` and the directory you're running in **must** have a generated `crypto-config` directory.

+If `build/bin/configtxgen` tool is not present  run `make configtxgen`

-For End2endIT.java the commands are
+For v1.0 integration test the commands are:

  * build/bin/configtxgen -outputCreateChannelTx foo.tx -profile TwoOrgsChannel -channelID foo
  * build/bin/configtxgen -outputCreateChannelTx bar.tx -profile TwoOrgsChannel -channelID bar

+For v1.1 integration the commands use the v11 profiles in configtx.yaml.
+  You need to for now copy the configtx.yaml in `e2e-20orgs` to the v1.1 directory and run from there:
- * build/bin/configtxgen -outputBlock orderer.block -profile TwoOrgsOrdererGenesis
+ * configtxgen -outputBlock orderer.block -profile TwoOrgsOrdererGenesis_v11

-with the configtxgen config file _src/test/fixture/sdkintegration/e2e-2Orgs/channel/configtx.yaml_

-If `build/bin/configtxgen` tool is not present  run `make configtxgen`

-Before running the end to end test case:
- *  you may need to modify `configtx.yaml` to change all hostname and port definitions to match your server(s) hostname(s) and port(s).
- *  you **WILL** have to modify `configtx.yaml` to have the _MSPDir_ point to the correct path to the _crypto-config_ directories.
-   * `configtx.yaml` currently assumes that you are running in a Vagrant environment where the fabric, fabric-ca and fabric-sdk-java projects exist under the _/opt/gopath/src/github.com/hyperledger_ directory.
+ * configtxgen -outputCreateChannelTx bar.tx -profile TwoOrgsChannel_v11 -channelID bar
+ * configtxgen -outputCreateChannelTx foo.tx -profile TwoOrgsChannel_v11 -channelID foo

+ This should produce in the `v1.1` directory: bar.tx,foo.tx, orderer.block

+ **Note:** The above describes how this was done.
+If you redo this there are private key files which are produced with uniqe names which won't match what's expected in the integration tests.
+ One examle of this is the docker-compose.yaml (search for **_sk**)

 ### GO Lang chaincode
 Go lang chaincode dependencies must be contained in vendor folder.